"New York Probate process"

 Here are the top 10 questions to ask:

-It is important for the client to provide all the facts of the matter to the probate attorney and ask if the attorney believes that there will be a will contest.
+It is important for the client to provide all the facts of the matter to the probate attorney.
+The Client should also ask if the attorney believes that there will be a will contest.
 Will contests involve a lot more work than uncontested will proceedings and will be more costly and time-consuming.

 What is the Timeframe for the New York Probate Process?